When Should I Put a Sleeping Bag on a Newborn?

 What’s the appropriate sleeping bag size?

 Safety should be your priority.
 If the sleeping bag is small, there might be no room for your baby to stretch its legs.
 It could also be too tight for your baby around the neck, making them uncomfortable.
 Bags are available in the market in different sizes, the most popular ones being 0-6, 6-18, and 18-36 months.
-18-36 months are the longest, and therefore, you will be able to get the most out of them even if your baby grows pretty fast.
+18-36 months are the longest; therefore, you will be able to get the most out of them even if your baby grows pretty fast.

 Warmth rating or the tog weight?